minagawah/iced-dynamic-import-sample/README.md

   },
 ```

-Meaning, I am serving the JS assets from: view-source:http://tokyo800.jp/mina/iced-dynamic/assets
+Meaning, I am serving the JS assets from: http://tokyo800.jp/mina/iced-dynamic/assets
-Say, if I had `/assets`, it means totally different.
+What if, instead of `assets`, I had `/assets`?
+Well, that would be disasterous...
-If I had `/assets`, when `html-webpack-plugin` emit the asset paths, it would look like this:
+When my HTML page is generated, it will look like this:

 ```html
 <script src="/assets/app.a9b38752ab1a9b8d4ae9.js">
 ```

-and it is certainly not what I want (will result in 404).
+As you can see, it will result in getting 404...

+So, if you have your assets in a subdirectory,
-So, you need to make sure `publicPath` to have a _relative path_.
+make sure to set a _relative path_ to `publicPath`.

-In my case, I must avoid `/assets`, but need `assets` instead.
+&dash;&dash;

 Also, for those of you don't know, Webpack5 was released on Jan.
 12, 2021,
 and it no longer supports `process.env`,